OhioIon/riftDriverPi/README.md

 - Connect the Oculus Rift CV1 to HDMI1 and USB 3.0 port of the RPi 4

 Step 2 - Rebuilding the kernel with increased framerate support
-- The RPi kernel currently has a limitation of 85 Hz refresh rate for displays
+- The RPi kernel currently has a limitation of 85 Hz framerate for displays
-- The Oculus Rift CV1 requires exactly 90 Hz refresh rate
+- The Oculus Rift CV1 requires exactly 90 Hz framerate
 - In order to get and build the kernel execute the following commands in a terminal
 - This follows the instructions of https://www.raspberrypi.org/documentation/linux/kernel/building.md